 If Cain had trusted God and listened to His advice, I don’t think Cain would have been angry enough to murder his brother.
 If Cain had taken his anger to God, he wouldn’t have taken his anger out on Abel.

 We often don’t get what we think we deserve.
 Maybe (sometimes) we don’t get what we actually do deserve, but that cuts both ways.
 We might not get the positive consequences we “deserve”, but we also might not get the negative consequences we deserve.
 When we “get away with” something, do we rue the fact that we didn’t suffer the consequences?
 I think not!

 Life isn’t fair.
 Not in this world.
 Still, God works all things together for the good – not just our good, but the good of all people and all creation (eventually anyway).
 That is His promise to us.
 We just need to hang in there.
 We need to stick by God’s side.

 Where else would we turn anyway?

-This world also isn’t all there is, though we often lose site of that.
+It helps to realize, too, that this world isn’t all there is, though we often lose site of that.
 Jesus has prepared rooms for all of us who call him Lord and Savior.
 We can’t even imagine what God has in store for us.
 It will make all the “good” things in this life pale in comparison.
-We have no reason to be a Cain and every reason to be an able.
+We have no reason to be a Cain and every reason to be an Abel.